zealot128/simple_captcha_reloaded/README.md

 [![Build Status](https://travis-ci.org/zealot128/simple_captcha_reloaded.svg?branch=master)](https://travis-ci.org/zealot128/simple_captcha_reloaded)
 [![Gem Version](https://badge.fury.io/rb/simple_captcha_reloaded.svg)](http://badge.fury.io/rb/simple_captcha_reloaded)

-This is a rewrite of the popular Simple-Captcha Gem.
-Similarily to Simple-Captcha, it provides an easy way to integrate a Captcha into a Rails appliaction.
-In comparison to the older Gem(s), I decided to drop support for ancient versions of Rails + Formtastic + Mongoid, but also add specs and support for SimpleForm.
+This is a rewrite of the popular Simple-Captcha Gem(s).
+Similarly to Simple-Captcha, it provides an easy way to integrate a Captcha into a Rails application.
+In comparison to the older Gem(s), I decided to drop support for ancient versions of Rails + Formtastic + Mongoid, but instead add specs, code restructuring and support for SimpleForm, with the goal, to make it even easier to use.

 ## Features

-* Works with Rails 4.1+, Ruby 2.0+ (keyword arguments)
+* Works with Rails 4.1, 4.2, Ruby 2.0+ (keyword arguments)
 * Integrated into Model validation flow
-* Optional controller integration for custom flow
+* controller integration for custom flow
+* Optional SimpleForm integration (v.3.0 and 3.1)
+* Optional Formtastic integration (v.2.3 and 3.1)
-* Uses a database table to track random captchas
+* Uses a database table to track random captchas (pg, myqsl, sqlite tested)
-* Uses imagemagick to generate the captcha and stream it to the client, without file access
+* Uses Imagemagick to generate the Captcha and stream it to the client, without file access

 ## Prerequisites

-This needs Rails (4.1+), ActiveRecord with a database (all should be fine) and imagemagick.
+This needs Rails (4.1+), ActiveRecord with a database (all should be fine) and Imagemagick installed on the server.

 Mac: